tolicodes/articles/wip/api-scraping.md

 }
 ```

 Now we actually need to write the `process` function that starts off the process.
 Essentially we have an async `while` loop, that processes one item at a time.
-For now there is
+For now, there is nothing asynchronous happening...but we will put

 ```
 moveLists(item, from, to) {